carbon-language/carbon-lang/flang/documentation/Calls.md

    components, which also need to be copied, along with their `ALLOCATABLE` components, and may be best implemented with a runtime library routine working off a description of the type.
-1. Actual arguments associated with dummies with the `VALUE` attribute need to copied; this could be done on either side of the call, but there are optimization opportunities on the caller's side.
+1. Effective arguments associated with dummies with the `VALUE` attribute need to copied; this could be done on either side of the call, but there are optimization opportunities on the caller's side.
 1. In non-elemental calls, the values of array sections with vector-valued subscripts need to be gathered into temporaries.
-   These actual arguments are not definable, and they are not allowed to be associated with non-`VALUE` dummy arguments with the attributes `INTENT(IN)`, `INTENT(IN OUT)`, `ASYNCHRONOUS`, or `VOLATILE` (15.4.2.4(21)); `INTENT()` can't always be checked.
+   These effective arguments are not definable, and they are not allowed to be associated with non-`VALUE` dummy arguments with the attributes `INTENT(IN)`, `INTENT(IN OUT)`, `ASYNCHRONOUS`, or `VOLATILE` (15.4.2.4(21)); `INTENT()` can't always be checked.
 1. Non-simply-contiguous (9.5.4) arrays being passed to non-`POINTER`
    dummy arguments that must be contiguous due to a `CONTIGUOUS` attribute, implicit interface, or not being assumed-shape/-rank.
-   This should be a runtime decision, so that actual arguments that turn out to be contiguous can be passed cheaply.
+   This should be a runtime decision, so that effective arguments that turn out to be contiguous can be passed cheaply.
-   This rule does not apply to coarray dummies, whose actual arguments are required to be simply contiguous when this rule would otherwise force the use of a temporary (15.5.2.8); neither does it apply to `ASYNCHRONOUS` and `VOLATILE` actual arguments, which are disallowed when it matters (C1539, C1540).
+   This rule does not apply to coarray dummies, whose effective arguments are required to be simply contiguous when this rule would otherwise force the use of a temporary (15.5.2.8); neither does it apply to `ASYNCHRONOUS` and `VOLATILE` effective arguments, which are disallowed when it matters (C1539, C1540).
-   *Only temporaries created by this contiguity requirement are subject to being copied back to the original variable after the call* (see below).
+   *Only temporaries created by this contiguity requirement are candidates for being copied back to the original variable after the call* (see below).

-Fortran requires (18.3.6(5)) that interoperable procedure dummy arguments with `CONTIGUOUS` &/or assumed-length `CHARACTER` explicit-shape/assumed-size arrays handle the compaction of discontiguous data *in the callee*, at least when called from C.
+Fortran requires (18.3.6(5)) that interoperable procedure dummy arguments with `CONTIGUOUS` &/or assumed-length `CHARACTER(*)` explicit-shape/assumed-size arrays handle the compaction of discontiguous data *in the callee*, at least when called from C.
 And discontiguous data must be compacted on the *caller's* side